MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 <!-- TODO: include code for nesting posts inside rooms -->

-# Post Routes (__not__ POST routes...)
+# Messages Routes

-We won't create exactly the same set of options for Posts that we did for Rooms.
-For one thing, we won't have an `index`, because the Room's `show` action will basically serve that purpose by displaying all of the posts for that room.
-And, although they could be useful, we won't create `show` or `edit` actions right now, either.
-So we're starting with only
+We won't create exactly the same set of REST actions for Messages that we did for Rooms.
+For one thing, we won't have an `index`–the Room's `show` action will basically serve that purpose by displaying all of the messages for that room.
+And, although they could _possibly_ be useful, we won't create `show` or `edit` actions right now, either.
+We're starting with only _new_ and _create_.

-For now, let's create a new file called `routes/posts.js` and paste in the following:
+For now, let's create a new file called `routes/messages.js` and paste in the following:

 ```Javascript
 const express = require('express');